-In our private Travel Miles 101 Facebook group (get access by signing up for our FREE course), Sabrina posted the following:
+In our Travel Miles 101 Facebook group, Sabrina posted the following:

 To summarize: She is looking to take an anniversary trip with her family of four to Cancun, Mexico and she has some flexibility to fly from either Baltimore or Washington, DC.
 She currently has 60,000 Chase Ultimate Rewards points and while she knows this won’t be enough to get four free round-trip flights, she wants to maximize her points as best as possible.